 News and Events

-Geology seminars are held on Thursdays from 4-5 pm, unless otherwise noted.
-The schedule for the Spring 2022 term is available here.
+Geology seminars are held on Thursdays from 4-5 pm in Thompson 213, unless otherwise noted.
+The schedule for Fall 2022 is available here.

 "GeoNuggets" video series, by Dr. Karin Goldberg

 This video series explores various geological processes, features, and terrains in a virtual format that gives viewers an opportunity to "travel" remotely and learn about geology from wherever they may be!
 Join us on a virtual journey!